 Lastly, you may also use your Direct Payment Card to make purchases at millions of businesses, known as Point-of-Sale (POS) locations, which accept MasterCard.

 Chase Bank charges transaction fees for using the Direct Payment Card at ATMs outside the network.

 A surcharge is a fee imposed by the owner of the ATM if it is not a Chase or Allpoint ATM.
 Most ATM owners outside the Chase network will charge a fee for the use of their machine.
 These fees may vary, so check your balance statement and plan ahead.

 It depends on how you choose to access your funds.
-Chase Bank has joined the Allpoint ATM network, which means you can use your Direct Payment Card with no surcharge at more than 49,000 Chase and Allpoint ATMs nationwide and at banks that display the MasterCard logo.
+You can use your Direct Payment Card with no surcharge at Chase and Allpoint ATMs nationwide and at banks that display the MasterCard logo.